Luxury Backcountry Camping at Big Elbow Campground

 The view in the riverbank adjacent to Big Elbow Backcountry Campground.

-Big Elbow surprised us – it was the nicest backcountry site I have ever stayed at and I’ve hiked in parks across Alberta and British Columbia.
-The picnic tables were new and nicely constructed (not too high or too low as has been the case) and beyond the two eating areas there were also benches in a third group gathering space.
-The outhouse was new as well, and the paths throughout the campsite were recently redone.
-It was clear that Alberta Parks has put lots of work into maintaining the campground and we really appreciated it!
+Big Elbow surprised us — it was the nicest backcountry site I have ever stayed at.
+The picnic tables were new and nicely constructed (not too high or too low as has been the case).
+Beyond the two eating areas there were also benches in a third group gathering space.

 A photo of a backcountry camping tent at Big Elbow Campground.